Code-Institute-Submissions/Drum-o-Mania/README.md

 ![Signup Form](media/signup.png)

 - **Footer**
     - The footer is located at the bottom of every page and works as a simple contact section.
-It has a small header with the text 'Contact Us' and an email adress below it, centered to the page.
+It has a small header with the text 'Contact Us' and an email address below it, centered to the page.

 ### Testing